linrunner/tlp-doc/index.rst

 .. container:: teaser

-    TLP is a feature-rich command line utility for Linux, **saving laptop battery power**  without the need to delve deeper into technical details.
+    TLP is a feature-rich utility for Linux, **saving laptop battery power** without the need to delve deeper into technical details.

+    *Version 1.9* introduces **tlp-pd**, which enables easy **profile switching with a mouse click** and **replaces power-profiles-daemon**.

-    TLP's default settings are already **optimized for battery life** and implement Powertop's recommendations out of the box, so you can install it and just **sit back and relax**!
+    TLP's default settings are already **optimized for battery life** and implement Powertop's recommendations out of the box, so you may install it and just **sit back and relax**!

     But wait, there's more!
-TLP is **completely customizable**, which means you can **get even more power savings** or meet your exact requirements – the possibilities are endless.
+TLP is **completely customizable**, which means you can get **even more power savings** or meet your exact requirements – the possibilities are endless.

+    Last but not least, TLP provides a unified approach to **battery charge thresholds** on supported laptops.

 Latest News
 ===========